gracywhelihan/RandomNumberGenerator/README.md

-# prng
+# Random Number Generator

-Code for the PRNG
+This project